Assaf Friedler: Early life and education

-Friedler was born and raised in Haifa.
-He started his doctoral studies in Organic Chemistry under the supervision of Chaim Gilon.
-He submitted his thesis in 2000 and received his PhD.
-In the same year, Friedler moved on to the United Kingdom, where he stayed as a post-doctoral fellow in the Medical Research Council (MRC) Centre for Protein Engineering in Cambridge, under the supervision of Alan Fersht.
+He subsequently began doctoral studies in organic chemistry at the Hebrew University under the supervision of Chaim Gilon.
+He completed his PhD in chemistry, with distinction, in 2000.
+In the same year, Friedler moved to the United Kingdom, where he was a postdoctoral fellow at the Medical Research Council Centre for Protein Engineering in Cambridge and worked in the laboratory of Sir Alan Fersht.